sudeep-07-hub/VoterSaathi-Decentralized-Edge-Cloud-Voter-Assistant/README.md

 ## Contributing

-This project was built for the Google Cloud Hackathon 2026.
+This project was built for the PromptWars Virtual 2026.
 If you are forking or extending it:

 1. Fork the repository